heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > elaboration that elaborates all higher-order effects would harm
 > modularity in practice.

-The question of the modularity of scoped effects vs. higher-order effects+elaborations is an interesting one.
+Good question.

+Our intuition is that it is possible to encode scoped effects and handlers in general as algebraic effects with explicit operations for entering and leaving a scope.
+We discuss this intuition below.

+However, this intuition remains to be tried and tested in future work.
 We will clarify in 3.5 that it is an open question of whether forwarding gives modularity benefits that we cannot recover using modular elaborations.

-Our expectation is that it is possible to encode scoped effects in general, using only algebraic effects and handlers with explicit scoping delimiters, akin to Sect.
-7 of Wu, Schrijvers, and Hinze's "Effect Handlers in Scope", and akin to how the sub/jump encoding of the exception catching operation we give in Sect.
-4.2.2 works.

-Furthermore, we will clarify that scoped effects with forwarding can, in principle, be applied to scoped operations inside of hefty trees, since scoped operations are a special case of higher-order operations.
+We will also clarify in the discussion in Sect.
+3.5 that scoped effects with forwarding can, in principle, be applied to scoped operations inside hefty trees, since scoped operations are a special case of higher-order operations.

 > In Section 4.2, the paper uses sub and jump to simulate the
 > transactional semantics derived by swapping the order of handlers with